Shuttle-SE/Shuttle-SE.github.io/README.md

+# Welcome to Shuttle SE

 ![Shuttle Logo](/img/shu_logo-300x.png)

-# We are an Open-Source project.

 We are a PoS cryptocurrency promoting Shuttle Technology Development.
 We would like Space Travel to become fast and comfortable while being cost effective.

 Shuttle is a coin that plans to implement funding and development of companies based in the Space Tech.
 Industry.

+# We are an Open-Source project.

 If you'd like to contribute you may visit our GitHub page where you will find all the related project files at your disposal: [https://github.com/Shuttle-SE](https://github.com/Shuttle-SE)